 - A chessboard represents self-as-context while the pieces that move across it are thoughts and feelings.

 - A stream represents self-as-context and leaves floating down the stream represent thoughts coming and going.

 While there’s a substantial amount of text, the book is designed as a workbook, and there are exercises to try and space to write out answers and observations.
 There are a variety of cognitive defusion and mindfulness exercises.
 The mindfulness exercises would still be relevant for people who aren’t keen on meditation.
 It’s not so much mindfulness for the sake of mindfulness; rather, to accept your present moment experience, you need to be aware of it.

 The book is very comprehensive, but it’s written in accessible language and would be suitable for people with no familiarity with ACT.
 It would be useful for self-help, and it would also be useful to determine whether doing ACT with a therapist would be a good fit for you.
-Another excellent source of information on ACT is Dr. Russ Harris, who has written The Happiness Trap and several other books on ACT.

 Get Out of Your Mind and Into Your Life is available on Amazon.